Ah, a summer bike ride. Imagine yourself leisurely pedaling down the street and feeling the breeze on your face as you coast along.

 If you’d like to rent a bike or e-scooter while you’re on Mackinac Island, either as a recreational activity or just to get around, here are a few things to know:

-- Adventurous bike riders will enjoy cruising some of the 70-plus miles of paved and unpaved trails through Mackinac Island State Park.
+• Adventurous bike riders will enjoy cruising some of the 70-plus miles of paved and unpaved trails through Mackinac Island State Park.
 Although many visitors spend much of their time downtown, the state park actually covers more than 80% of Mackinac Island.
-It’s where you can pedal to extraordinary rock formations such as Sugar Loaf and other Mackinac Island landmarks including Fort Holmes and Anne’s Tablet.
+It’s where you can pedal to extraordinary Mackinac Island landmarks such as Sugar Loaf, Crack in the Island and Skull Cave.
+RELATED: Are e-bikes allowed on Mackinac Island?

 Because bicycles are a handy way to get around Mackinac Island, it can be nice to have access to one throughout your visit.
 But you also can get around Mackinac Island by horse-drawn taxi or by foot, because many shops, attractions and restaurants are within walking distance of most places to stay.

 If you only need a bicycle to pedal around Mackinac Island or to explore some of the trails through the state park, then a rental by the hour, half-day or full day is a good way to go.
-A two-hour rental should be enough to ride all the way around M-185 and stop along the way for sightseeing and maybe a dip in the water at British Landing or a snack at Cannonball Drive Inn.
-(Note that part of M-185 is undergoing repairs during the 2021 summer season.)
+A two-hour rental should be enough to ride all the way around M-185 and stop along the way for sightseeing and maybe a dip in the water at British Landing or a snack at Cannonball Oasis.

 A half-day rental will give you the chance to pedal around Mackinac Island and ride some of the state park trails.
-With a full-day rental, you could see many of the iconic sights including Arch Rock, Sugar Loaf, Crack-in-the-Island, Skull Cave and more.
+With a full-day rental, you could see many iconic Mackinac Island sights including Arch Rock, Devil’s Kitchen, Sunset Rock and more.